 - The biggest mistakes injured people make in their cases

 - How to hire the right attorney for your case

-- What to do if you are offered a settlement
+- What you should do if you are offered a settlement

-Your employer has probably been trying to get you to sign papers and see their own doctors since the moment you were injured.
-That’s because they want to get your claim settled before you know the full extent of your injury—and before you know what your legal rights are.
+There is no reason to wait.
+Your employer has probably already been trying to get you to sign papers and see their own doctors since the moment you were injured.
+That’s because they want to get your claim settled before you know the full extent of your injury—and before you know your legal rights.